 What should we use now?

-I can reassure you: your current HVAC and refrigeration system can keep running for years to come.
+Heinen & Hopman can at ease you: your current HVAC and refrigeration system can keep running for years to come.
 At the moment there is no need to change your refrigerant as your system was built for running on this refrigerant.
 For new systems, we are looking over the options left.
-It is impossible to foresee exactly how the market will react to the new mechanisms of the updated F-gas regulative, but below diagram could be a good indication.
+It is impossible to foresee exactly how the market will react to the new mechanisms of the updated F-gas regulative, but diagram 1 could be a good indication.

-As we expect most high-GWP refrigerants will be phased out over the years, we are now looking over the options to implement low-GWP refrigerants like R1234yf, R1234ze, R449a and natural refrigerants ammonia, carbon dioxide, propane and water in our HVAC and refrigeration systems.
-Currently we are testing those options which will fit installation on board the best.
+As we expect most high-GWP refrigerants will be phased out over the years, we have been looking over the options to implement low-GWP refrigerants like R1234yf, R1234ze, R449a and natural refrigerants ammonia, carbon dioxide, propane and water in our HVAC and refrigeration systems.
+We have already used R449a in our systems.
+R1234yf and R1234ze can be used as well, but only when taking into account additional safety requirements during installation on board ships as these are flammable refrigerants.
+We can also use some natural refrigerants – including carbon dioxide (CO2), propane (R290) and ammonia (NH3) – but additional safety measures are required as well.

 Jeroen Fijan | R&D Manager